 Dogs and cats are companions for less than 20 years.
 If you want a pet that will spend a longer life with you, consider a large parrot.
-But have a plan in case your feathered friend outlives you, because a large parrot can be a lifetime commitment and beyond.
+A large parrot may be part of your family for 50 years or longer because the average life expectancy of an Amazon parrot is 50 to 70 years.
+Have a plan in case your feathered friend outlives you, because a large parrot can be a lifetime commitment and beyond.

 Factors Determining Life Expectancy of Parrots